-Table 3-1 SGI ProPack v2.1 for Linux Products (continued)
+Table 3-1SGI ProPack v2.1.2 for Linux Products (continued)

 Product Description SGI Linux Environment 7.2 updates Provides a set of updated RPMs for the SGI Linux Environment 7.2 base shipped with SGI ProPack.
 XFS Provides a high-performance filesystem for Linux.
-XSCSI infrastructure Provides a disk and ATAPI CD-ROM driver with a QLogic SCSI Host Bus Adapter driver for the QLA12160.
-Also included is a binary HBA driver for QLogic Fibre Channel QLA2342.
+XSCSI infrastructure Provides disk and ATAPI CD-ROM support for the QLogic QLA12160 SCSI Host Bus Adapter.
+In addition, some QLogic fibre channel host bus adapter cards are supported.
+For details on which cards are supported, see the SGI Altix 3000 User's Guide .
 The infrastructure includes support for robust error handling, failover, and SAN.
 It can be configured with or without the Linux SCSI layers.
 If configured without the Linux SCSI layer, XSCSI will make the familiar disk device names (/dev/sda, etc).
 XVM Provides software volume manager functionality such as disk striping and mirroring.